Code switching revisited: Low-overhead magic state preparation using color codes: Color codes

 The minimum weight logical-$Z$ operator $\bar{Z}$ has weight-$3$, and a representative lies at the edge of the tetrahedron

 The minimum weight logical-$X$ operator $\bar{X}$ has weight-$7$, and a representative lies at the face of a boundary of the tetrahedron

-Hence, the distance $d=\text{min}\{d_x,d_z\}=3$, where $d_x=7$ is the distance for X-type logical operators, and $d_z=3$ is the distance for Z-type logical operators.
-In addition, the $[[15,1,3]]$ qRM code is capable of correcting arbitrary weight-$1$ $Z$-errors (phase-flip) and up to weight-$3$ $X$-errors (bit-flip).
+Hence, the distance $d=\text{min}\{d_x,d_z\}=3$, where $d_x=7$ is the distance for $X$-type logical operators, and $d_z=3$ is the distance for $Z$-type logical operators.
+In addition, the $[[15,1,3]]$ qRM code is capable of correcting arbitrary weight-$1$ $Z$-errors (phase flip) and up to weight-$3$ $X$-errors (bit flip).